Approvals

 Approving early

-Although users are only notified when it's their turn to approve, users can approve an order before its their turn.
+Although users are only notified when it's their turn to approve, users can approve an order before it's their turn.
 To do this, navigate to the order in question and click Approve for your step.
 You can also go to the Approvals page to search and filter across all approvals.

 Rejecting an Order